Tony Wied criticizes language changes and introduces Packers broadcast bill

 Related

-Brown County is home to the same number of registered sex offenders in February compared to the previous month, according to the Wisconsin Sex Offender Registry.
+There was no change in the number of registered sex offenders living in Shawano County in April compared to the previous month, according to the Wisconsin Sex Offender Registry.

 Trending